 In this example, the group includes the following object alerts.

 Health alert:Host has memory contention caused by a few virtual machines.

 Risk alert:Virtual Machine has a chronic high memory workload.

 Risk alert:Virtual Machine is demanding more CPU than the configured limit.

 The following method of evaluating alerts on the Summary tab is provided as an example for using vRealize Operations Manager and is not definitive.
 Your troubleshooting skills and your knowledge of the particulars of your environment determine which methods work for you.

 Create a group that includes virtual machines and the hosts on which they run.
 For example, Sales Dept VMs and Hosts.
-For an example of how to create a similar group, see Create a Custom Accounting Department Group.
+For an example of how to create a similar group, see the vRealize Operations Manager Configuration Guide.